The Purbeck School Governors – September 2019

 In 1997 I was appointed a Circuit Judge.
 From 1999 I worked in the Courts at Bournemouth.
 My workload consisted mainly of care cases.
 In 2001 I was appointed the Designated Family Judge for Dorset, a position which I held until shortly before my retirement in 2015.
 From 1999 until 2006 I was also Course Director for Family Law of what was then called the Judicial Studies Board.
 This involved devising and delivering both introductory and refresher courses for family judges.

-Since retirement I have become Chairman of the Etches Collection, a museum of marine life at Kimmeridge.
+Since retirement I have remained a Trustee of the Etches Collection (The Kimmeridge Trust), a museum of marine life at Kimmeridge.
 I am a member of the local committee of the Country Land and Business Association.
 I am a Vice President of the Wareham and Swanage Rugby club.
 I also owns a farm which I let and am in the process of restoring the woods and hedges.
 I am interested in 19th Century European history and in historic buildings.

 My interest in the Purbeck School was stimulated when about 2 years ago I attended an evening which launched the appeal.
 I was later invited to consider whether I would become a governor and was given a tour of the school.
 The commitment of the Head teacher and staff illustrated how important it is that the nation gives a sound education to our young people.
 It will both give them self- esteem, contribute to a local society and ensure that the country can prosper in the very competitive global world.
 It will be a privilege to be of help in achieving this.